 A database or registration site for resource sharing and the establishment of links between experts could facilitate collaborations, particularly in the developing world where resources are very limited.
 This might be facilitated by existing entities such as WOVO, and WOVOdat could also be an important resource in identifying analogue volcanoes with rich datasets.

 International collaborations can be powerful and significant in mitigating transboundary risk if carefully managed – see Giordano et al (2016) for recommendations for such collaborative working.

+Communication protocols, and ideally engagement with at-risk populations should be made collaboratively across the border, with agreed approaches that address cultural, linguistic and institutional differences.

 Each of these recommendations depends on the identification of the volcanoes that pose the most serious risks to multiple nations.
-Many of these volcanoes are located in South and Central America, and East Africa, and many of them have little or no eruptive record data.
-This makes risk assessment very challenging.
+Many of the cross-border volcanoes identified here are located in South and Central America, and East Africa, and many of them have little or no eruptive record data – and are located in areas with diverse cultures, languages and expectations.
+This makes risk assessment and cross-border communication very challenging.
 Ultimately, the challenges of border volcanoes have to be seen in the light of the issues around managing volcanic risk at non-border volcanoes.
-The presence of a border adds considerable complexity and requires additional planning.
+The presence of a border adds considerable institutional, cultural, linguistic, governmental and political complexity and thus clearly requires additional considerations to cases of eruptions within-borders.

 References